German Christmas Markets: Everything You Need to Know

 A piano player performing at a Christmas market in Dresden

-The Souvenirs: In Case You Want To Remember This Nice Evening For A Long Time
+The Souvenirs: In Case You Want to Remember This Nice Evening for a Long Time

 The classic German Christmas markets souvenir is your Glühwein mug.
 Simply keep it to remember the night after you finish your drink.
 For other souvenir ideas, read on: